 A decision to recommend dismissal requires participation of all academic progress review committee members, unless an exception is granted by the EVDAA.
 The committee will meet as soon as possible to consider the situation, including its severity, and render a recommendation.
 The student may meet with the senior associate dean for medical student and alumni affairs (M.D. program) or the program director (other VUSM degree programs) prior to any academic progress review committee meeting to present an explanation, including any mitigating circumstances.
 The senior associate dean for medical student and alumni affairs (M.D. program) or the program director (other VUSM degree programs) presents the student's explanation, as well as any mitigating circumstances, to the academic progress review committee.
-Alternately, the student may elect to appear before the academic progress review committee.
+Alternately, the student may elect to appear before the academic progress review committee in person or to submit in writing his or her explanation and any other information to be considered by the academic progress review committee.
 A student may also ask a non-committee faculty member to offer information on behalf of him or her at the meeting.